 This chapter explains rules for using your coverage for Part D drugs.
-The plan will cover additional Services in accordance with Medicaid coverage criteria.
-You must use participating provider for this service.
-The next chapter tells what you pay for Part D drugs (Chapter 6, What you pay for your Part D prescription drugs).
+The next chapter tells what you pay for Part D drugs (Chapter 6, What you pay for your Part D prescription drugs.)

 In addition to your coverage for Part D drugs, the plan also covers some drugs under the plan's medical benefits.
 Through its coverage of Medicare Part A benefits, our plan generally covers drugs you are given during covered stays in the hospital or in a skilled nursing facility.

-Through its coverage of Medicare Part B benefits, our plan covers drugs including certain chemotherapy drugs, certain drug injections you are given during an office visit and drugs you are given at a dialysis facility.
-Chapter 4 (Benefits chart (what is covered)), tells about the benefits and costs for drugs during a covered hospital or skilled nursing facility stay, as well as your benefits and costs for Part B drugs.
+Through its coverage of Medicare Part B benefits, our plan covers drugs including certain chemotherapy drugs, certain drug injections you are given during an office visit, and drugs you are given at a dialysis facility.
+Chapter 4 Medical Benefits Chart (what is covered and what you pay) tells about the benefits and costs for drugs during a covered hospital or skilled nursing facility stay, as well as your benefits and costs for Part B drugs.

 Your drugs may be covered by Original Medicare if you are in Medicare hospice.
-Our plan only covers Medicare Parts A, B, and D services and drugs that are unrelated to your terminal prognosis and related conditions and therefore not covered under the Medicare hospice benefit.
-For more information, please see Section 9.3 (What if you're in Medicarecertified hospice).
-For information on hospice coverage, see the hospice section of Chapter 4 (Medical Benefits Chart (what is covered)).
+Our plan only covers

+Medicare Parts A, B, and D services and drugs that are unrelated to your terminal prognosis and related conditions and therefore not covered under the Medicare hospice benefit.
+For more information, please see Section 9.4 (What if you're in Medicarecertified hospice).
+For information on hospice coverage, see the hospice section of Chapter 4 Medical Benefits Chart (what is covered and what you pay).